|Kolchin Seminar in Differential Algebra|

 Lou van den Dries, University of Illinois

 Kolchin Seminar in Differential Algebra.
 For 2015 Spring Semester, KSDA meets most Fridays from 10:15 AM to 11:45 AM at the Graduate Center, with occasion talks also from 2:00 PM to 3:30 PM and at Hunter College, on some Saturdays.
 The purpose of these meetings is to introduce the audience to differential algebra and related topics.
 Most lectures will be suitable for graduate students and faculty and will often include open problems.
 Presentations will be made by visiting scholars, local faculty, and graduate students.

 Kolchin Afternoon Seminar in Differential Algebra.This informal discussion series began during the Spring Semester of 2009 and will be continued.
 Occasionally, for various reasons, we may also schedule guest speakers in the afternoon.
 Informal sessions, which run from 2:00–4:00 pm, normally go unannounced or are announced at the end of the morning sessions (please check with organizers).
 All are welcome.

 Unless the contrary is indicated, all meetings will be in Room 5382.
 This room may be difficult to find; please read the following directions.
 When you exit the elevator on the 5th floor, there will be doors both to your left and to your right.
 Go through the doors where you see the computer monitors, then turn left and then immediately right through two glass doors.
 At the end of the corridor, go past another set of glass doors and continue into the short corridor directly in front of you.
 Room 5382 is the last room on your right.

 Security.
 When you go to the GC you will have to sign in, and it is required that you have some photo ID with you.
-For directions to the Graduate Center, please click here, and for more on security requirements for entering the premise, please click here (updated September 1, 2013).
+For directions to the Graduate Center, and for more on security requirements for entering the premise, please click here (updated January 14, 2015).